Baked Stuffed Cod

 - Drizzle the fish with 1 tablespoon each of the lemon juice and olive oil, then season lightly with salt and pepper.

-- In a separate skillet, heat the remaining olive oil together with the butter over medium heat.
-Add the garlic and crushed red pepper and sauté just until garlic begins to turn golden (do not brown).
+- Heat the remaining olive oil together with the butter in a frying pan over medium heat.
+Add the garlic and crushed red pepper and sauté until the garlic turns a pale golden color, 1 to 2 minutes (do not brown).

-- Spread the crumb mixture evenly over the fish and bake for 12 to 14 minutes, or until the fish flakes easily.
-Serve immediately (this dish is served casserole-style - you don't have to portion out individual fillets).
+- Spread the crumb mixture evenly over the fish and bake for 12 to 14 minutes until the topping is golden and toasted and the fish flakes easily.

 Notes